The illegal dumping or abandoning of waste litter is an offence. It can result in imprisonment and fines handed out by district councils.

 The term 'fly tipping' is most likely to have originated from an English expression of doing a deed 'on the fly'.
 It refers to rushing to achieve something without thinking it through.
 Thus, being on the move or in a hurry - to reduce the likelihood of getting caught.

 The Environment Agency and local authorities are empowered to deal with fly-tipping offences in the United Kingdom.
 If you get caught illegally dumping garbage on land or water, the maximum penalties and fines for fly-tipping depend on the legal system used to deal with your prosecution.

 You could face a fine up to £50,000 and a prison sentence of 12 months for a summary conviction.
 Conversely, maximum fines are unlimited with prison terms up to five years if you get convicted in a Crown Court.

-Council litter authorities must keep 'relevant' land clear and safe for public access according to the Environmental Protection Act 1990 (EPA) if the land or water (excluding sewers) is;
+Council litter authorities must keep 'relevant' land clear and safe for public access.
+It falls under Environmental Protection Act 1990 (EPA) if the land or water (excluding sewers) is:

 Ensuring highways are clean and free of litter or refuse falls on the area councils and according to the Code of Practice on litter and refuse.

 The Department for Environment, Food and Rural Affairs (DEFRA) have a Code of Practice on litter and refuse.
 Litter authorities must 'have regard to' the regulations on littering and refuse removal from land and waterways.

 Simply put, unless there are justifiable reasons why not, they must follow all littering rules outlined and follow details that would be considered to be practicable on different types of land by a court of law.